pkovzz/ngx-otp-input/README.md

 **otpLength**

-Sets the number of inputs.
+Set the number of inputs.

 | Property  | Type   | Required |
 | --------- | ------ | -------- |